deis/workflow/src/installing-deis/configuring-object-storage.md

   - They are set automatically by Kubernetes if you run [Minio](http://minio.io) as a service in the cluster
   - The [Helm chart for Deis](https://github.com/deis/charts/tree/master/deis-dev) installs Minio by default, so the Builder will use Minio by default.

 The builder also uses an environment variable to determine the name of the bucket it should store build artifacts in.
-It uses `git` by default, but if your credentials (see below) don't have read and write access to it, you'll have to specify a different bucket.
+It uses `git` by default, but if your credentials (see below) don't have read and write access to that bucket, you'll have to specify a different one.
 To do so, simply set the `BUCKET` environment variable to another value (`deis-builds`, for example).

 ### Credentials